kibook/s1kd-tools/tools/s1kd-instance/README.md

 -P &lt;PCT&gt;
 PCT file to read product definitions from (-p).

--p &lt;id&gt;
+-p &lt;product&gt;
-Product ID of the product to read applicability definitions from, using the specified PCT data module (-P).
+The ID or primary key of a product in the the specified PCT data module (-P).
+A primary key is given in the same form as the -s option and should match a unique assign of a product instance, e.g., "`serialno:prodattr=12345`"

 -R &lt;CIR&gt; ...
 Use a CIR to resolve external dependencies in the master object, making the instance object standalone.
 Additional CIRs can be used by specifying the -R option multiple times.